caojoshua-self-guided-courses/StanfordCS144/README.md

 make
 ```

 From there, follow the course instructions for building and running the programs.
 If running into an issue with `iptables`, try manually running `/home/user/cs144/tun.sh restart 144 145`.
 If that doesn't work, try running the same script in the host.
-See docs/ for more information.
+See [the environment setup docs](https://github.com/caojoshua/StanfordCS144/blob/master/docs/env_setup.md) for more information.

 After exiting the container, you can bash back into it with `make`.
 Subsequent bash into the container does not require running the setup script.
 If the container is ever stopped (eg. after reboot), you can restore it with `make start-container`.
 Run `make clean-container` to clean and remove the container.